Hell Girl: Television

 Hell Girl was adapted into a single live-action television drama series that premiered on Nippon Television from November 4, 2006, spanning 12 half-hour episodes.
 The series was directed by Makoto Naganuma.
 The theme song for the series is "Dream Catcher".
 The live action adaptation features Sayuri Iwata as Enma Ai, Kazuki Kato as Ichimoku Ren, Aya Sugimoto as Onna Hone, Saaya Irie as Shibata Tsugumi, and Kazuhiko Nishimura as Shibata Hajime.

 Film

 A live-action film adaptation, directed by Kōji Shiraishi and distributed by GAGA Pictures and Constantin Film was released on November 15, 2019.

 Video games

 Hell Girl has been adapted into a video game for the Nintendo DS entitled Jigoku Shōjo Akekazura (地獄少女 朱蘰), which was developed by Compile Heart and released in Japan on September 27, 2007.
 Compile Heart made a PlayStation 2 version entitled Jigoku Shōjo Mioyosuga (地獄少女 澪縁) released on September 17, 2009.
 A puzzle game has also been released on the Konami Net DX service for i-mode-compatible mobile phones.

+Russia ban

+In June 2022, it was reported that Saint Petersburg banned Hell Girl in Russia that claimed for "materials aimed at creating motivation among minors to destructive illegal behavior, including the use of violence against others".